cx-shay-shimonov/cnas-aws-ecs-poc/aws/ECS-NETWORK-ANALYZER-README.md

 # 🔍 ECS Network Analyzer

-A comprehensive Go application that analyzes the public exposure of AWS ECS containers using AWS Network Analyzer (VPC Reachability Analyzer) to provide authoritative security assessments.
+A comprehensive Go application that analyzes the public exposure of AWS ECS containers using AWS Network Analyzer with **dual analysis approaches** and **optimized batch processing** to provide authoritative security assessments.

 ## 🎯 Overview